Bangor Abbey: Foundation

 Comgall founded the monastery at Bangor about 558 A.D. in the County Down, on the southern shore of Belfast Lough.
 The ancient Annals differ about the exact year, giving various dates between 552 and 559.
 The earliest, the Annals of Tighernach, and the Annals of Innisfallen, give 558 A.D. as the date of the foundation.
-The name was sometimes written "Beannchor".
-The place was also called the "Vale of Angels", because, according to a popular legend, St. Patrick once rested there and saw the valley filled with angels.
+The name was sometimes written "Beannchor."
+The place was also called the "Vale of Angels," because, according to a popular legend, St. Patrick once rested there and saw the valley filled with angels.

 Comgall was born in Antrim in 517, and educated at Clooneenagh and Clonmacnoise.
 The spirit of monasticism was then strong in Ireland.
-Many sought solitude the better to serve God, and with this object Comgall retired to a lonely island.
+Many sought solitude to better serve God, and with this object Comgall retired to a lonely island.
 The persuasions of his friends drew him from his retreat; later on he founded the monastery of Bangor.

 Under his rule, which was rigid, prayer and fasting were incessant.
 Food was scant and plain.
 Worship held the foremost place in the life of the community.
 It is clear that music was a prominent feature of the worship of the Bangor monks.
 Crowds came to share his penances and his vigils; they also came for learning.